e271828e/Flight.jl/docs/notes/design/framework_spec.md

 is live iff two things hold: its port's feed chain terminates in a root slot, *and* that slot lies **inside the GUI's own [claim](#g-claim)** in the run's frozen surface partition (slot exclusivity, [§9.3][s9-3]).
-The feed chain is walked through wires and boundary connections across *all* levels, not just the local assembly.
+The feed chain is walked through wires and interface connections across *all* levels, not just the local assembly.
 The claim may have been computed from the unclaimed complement under `is_greedy`, or enumerated [face](#g-face) by face by a partial-claims binding ([§9.6][s9-6]); either way, "live" reads as